djangocon/2022.djangocon.eu/djangocon_2022/content/information/hospitality/3partnerhotels.md

 	- Duplo - 130.00€
 	- The rates shown are per room, per night, buffet breakfast included.
 	- City tourist tax not included (2€/pax/night).
-	- Free cancelations up to 48 hours.
-Discounts available from 19 of Sptember to 3 of October.
+	- Free cancellations up to 48 hours.
+Discounts available from 19 of September to 3 of October.
 Free cancellation until 17/09/2022.

 <hr/>